the-nexim/nanolib/packages/snackbar/README.md

 ## Overview

-Snackbar component, It includes utilities for managing the snackbar's state and animations.
+Snackbar component.
+It includes utilities for managing the snackbar's state and animations.

 ## Installation